-Normal feces sinks because your innards compacted the waste to form a nice little log of yuck.
+Normal feces sink because your innards compacted the waste to form a nice little log of yuck.
 And everybody knows that logs of yuck sink.

-Now if you’re a Fibro Warrior, you may have noticed that going to the bathroom can sometimes resemble opening of the flood gates of a murky swamp.
-And by murky swamp, I mean lots of weird greasy, oily, floaty poop.
+Now if you’re a Fibro Warrior, you may have noticed that going to the bathroom can sometimes resemble the opening of the floodgates of a murky swamp.
+And by a murky swamp, I mean lots of weird greasy, oily, floaty poop.

 First, it feels like your entire body is throwing up via your booty hole.
 It feels like nothing will ever be left in your intestines and colon, given the amount of waste you just produced.

 Second, it looks weird.
 The entire visible surface of the toilet water is covered in fluffy poop.
 It shines.
 Not even kidding you.
 It looks super greasy, just looking at it.